 Finding the Best Places to Retire Since 2006!

-Today, this quiet riverfront town has a downtown with electic shops and boutiques.
-Residents have eight golf courses on which to play, and restaurants include catfish houses, BBQ places, steakhouses and delis.
-Housing is an interesting mix.
-Established, organic neighborhoods have small, older homes on leafy streets.
-Other areas have newly planted trees and expensive, celebrity-owned waterfront estates.
+Today, this quiet riverfront town has a mix of established, organic neighborhoods with small, older homes on leafy streets and newer areas with expensive, celebrity-owned waterfront estates.
 Eaglewood is a 55+ community with single family homes and town homes.
-Hobe Sound's best feature may be its secret beach, a long stretch of pristine, nearly empty sand within the nearby Hobe Sound National Wildlife Refuge.
-There is no development around, and the only amenities are an observation platform and a parking area.
+The downtown is dotted with eclectic shops and boutiques, and restaurants include catfish houses, BBQ places, steakhouses and delis.
+Residents have eight or more golf courses on which to play.
+Hobe Sound's best feature may be its secret beach, a stretch of pristine, nearly empty sand within the nearby Nathaniel P. Reed Hobe Sound National Wildlife Refuge.
+No development is around, and the only amenities are an observation platform and a parking area.
 The views of unspoiled sand, surf and sky are breathtaking.

-Other nature areas are close at hand, too.
-Rambling, 11,000-acre Jonathan Dickinson State Park has camping areas.
-Saint Lucie Inlet Preserve State Park has a scenic kayak trail.
+Just across the water on Jupiter Island are more beaches, but these are often crowded.
+Local nature areas include rambling, 11,000-acre Jonathan Dickinson State Park and Saint Lucie Inlet Preserve State Park, which has a scenic kayak trail.
 Blowing Rocks Preserve is a popular snorkeling destination.

 Climate: This area sits in a transition zone between tropical and subtropical climates.
 Summer and early fall are hot and humid.
 Late fall and winter are less humid and cooler.
 On average, the area receives 58 inches of rain per year.